rabbitmq/rabbitmq-website/site/kubernetes/using-rabbitmq-cluster-operator.md

 ### <a name='resource-reqs' class='anchor' href='#resource-reqs'>Resource Requirements</a>

 **Description:** Specify the resource requests and limits of the `RabbitmqCluster` Pods.
 CPU requirements must be in CPU units.
 Memory requirements must be in bytes.

-You must express both values as a Kubernetes resource quantity.
+Both values must be expressed as a Kubernetes resource quantity.

 The `RabbitMQCluster` does not deploy if these configurations are provided but not valid.